makeitlabs/authbackend/README.md

 `python authserver.py`

 This should start a server on `0.0.0.0:5000` which you can get to via browser or use the API calls.
-The default user/password is admin/admin (configured in .ini file).
+The default user/password is admin/admin (configured in .ini file) - but this won't be present if you're using a production database.

+There are a few things you generally want to do in a local debug environment:

+* In `makeit.ini` set `Deployment:` to something other than `Production` (This will make your GUI look different than production)
+* In `makeit.ini` set `Logins: all`
+* In `makeit.ini` set `DefaultLogin:` to `local`.
+THis will let you login with local credentials when `oauth` isn't working
+* Do `python authserver.py --command addadmin admin admin` to add an admin account w/ password Admin (if there isn't one - like from a live database)
+* Add `local.makeitlabs.com` to your `/etc/hosts` to resolve to localhost.
+Use that address (in we browser) to access the server.
+This name is whitelisted in the Oauth rules, so Oauth will be able to redirect to it (i.e. your local server)

 ## Fix for newer versions of Flask library